 Stan Weston has been involved with adaptive sports for 15 years.
 He has a Bachelor of Science in Education from Missouri Western State University – St. Joseph, MO and is a member of the MWSU Athletic Hall of Fame.
 He also has a Masters Degree in Health, Physical Education & Recreation from Northwest Missouri State University.
 Stan retired from the St. Joseph, MO school district after 30 years of teaching Elementary PE.
 He coached High School Baseball for 30 years at Lafayette and Central High School and coached football for 20 years, softball for 5 years and girl’s basketball for 1 year.
 Stan started teaching at Snow Creek in 2002 and joined the adaptive program the following year.
 He has been with Midwest Adaptive Sports (MAS) since its inception in 2011 and has served as a board member and fundraising committee chair.
 He has obtained his Level I Adaptive certification with the Professional Ski Instructors of America (PSIA) and has over 100 hours of training at through the National Sports Center for the Disabled (NSCD).

-Tom Knaus has been involved with adaptive sports for 12 years.
-He has been with Midwest Adaptive Sports (MAS) since the summer of 2016 and has served as a board member, rugby player and basketball player.
-During his time with MAS, he has enjoyed fundraising at the Royals the most.
-Tom works as an occupational therapist at the Rehab Institute of Kansas City and spends his free time playing rugby, basketball and trying to grow adaptive sports in Kansas City.
+Tom Sanders has been involved with adaptive sports for 20 years.
+He has been with Midwest Adaptive Sports (MAS) since its inception in 2011 and with the organizations that preceded MAS.
+He has served as a board member, instructor, trainer and Vice President.
+During his time with MAS, he has enjoyed adaptive snow sports, water skiing and hand cycling the most.
+Tom works as a wireless network technician and is the Director of Snow Creek Ski and Snowboard School in Weston, MO.
+When asked what he does in his free time, he states, “what free time?”

 Matt Bollig has been involved with adaptive sports for 6 years.
 He has been with Midwest Adaptive Sports (MAS) since August 2016 and has served as the Director of Wheelchair basketball and Youth Sports.
 During his time with MAS, he has enjoyed going to meetings and talking about/planning all of the ways to make Kansas City one of the most well known cities for adaptive recreation.
 Matt works in and spends his free time playing wheelchair basketball, hunting and working on grants and fundraising to build MAS into a bigger and better organization.